Ahnentafel Chart

 28.

-Abraham Millirons (? - ?).
+Abraham Millirons (1833 - 1891).
 My mother's mother's father's father.
 Said to have been descended from German mercenaries (named Milleisen) who came over for the Revolutionary War.
-Possibly born in Virginia or Pennsyvania.
+Born 1833 in Pennsyvania.
 Married June 27, 1855 at Scioto County, Ohio and became a farmer.
-Probably died on or before 1890.
+Was taken prisoner in Andersonville during the Civil War.
+Died in 1891 in Ohio.

 29.